mokeyish/gitlab-svgs/README.md

 ## Commands

+On first time use locally you need to install dependencies through `yarn install`

 `yarn run svg` - Runs all tasks that are available, if you want to release a new version just run this task

 All output is saved to the `dist` folder, from where it is also taken from our main applications.